matrix-org/matrix-spec-proposals/proposals/2815-moderate-redacted-content.md

 ## Proposal
-The proposed solution is extending the `GET /rooms/{roomId}/event/{eventId}` endpoint with a query parameter, `include_redacted_content`, which requests the server to include the event content even if the event has been redacted.
+The proposed solution is extending the `GET /rooms/{roomId}/event/{eventId}` endpoint with a query parameter called `include_unredacted_content`.
+Clients can request the server to include content even if the event has been redacted by setting the parameter value to `true`.

 ### Server behavior
 Servers MUST check that the requester has a power level higher than or equal to